 Buying day-old chicks is probably the most common way to buy egg-laying chickens.
 It's our recommendation for those just beginning with egg-laying chickens.
 The downside is that you're still relying on an outside source, which decreases your resiliency.
 However, it's a great place to get started.

 Buying day-old chicks is also the most cost-effective way to get started.
-You’ll want to be sure you’re ready before you bring them home.
-Here’s everything you need to know about bringing home baby chicks.
+You'll want to be sure you're ready before you bring them home.
+We cover everything you need to know about bringing home baby chicks in our post on raising meat chickens (the care for baby chicks is the same, whether egg-layers or meat chicks).

 Always try to find your chicks locally, and if you can find a mother-raised chick, this is best.
 A chick that's had the experience of being hatched out and raised by a mother is going to be a better mother to their own chicks (this is especially important if you want your hens to hatch out your next batch of egg layers).